Abandonment option: The option of terminating an investment earlier than originally planned.

 Alpha: A measure of selection risk (also known as residual risk) of a mutual fund in relation to the market.
-A positive alpha is the extra return awarded to the investor for taking a risk, instead of accepting the market return.
+A positive alpha is an extra return awarded to the investor for taking a risk, instead of accepting the market return.
 For example, an alpha of 0.4 means the fund outperformed the market-based return estimate by 0.4%.
 An alpha of -0.6 means a fund's monthly return was 0.6% less than would have been predicted from the change in the market alone.

-In a Jensen Index, it is factor to represent the portfolio's performance that diverges from its beta, representing a measure of the manager's performance.
+In a Jensen Index, it is a factor to represent the portfolio's performance that diverges from its beta, representing a measure of the manager's performance.

 Alpha equation: The alpha of a fund is determined as follows: